 Both Ryleine and Kyrnrie sighed in dismay, almost perfectly in unison.

-He had had the coin since he was a boy.
+He’d had the coin since he was a young man.
 His father had given it to him to keep safe when he travelled to the mainland.
-The next morning he had gone to the dock to await his father’s return, but the mainland had vanished, and his father was never seen again.
-It was obvious he would never see his father again, but he had kept the coin safe all the same.
+The next morning he had gone to the dock to await his father’s return, but the mainland had vanished, along with his father.
+It was obvious Gerylde would never see his father again, but he had kept the coin safe all the same.
 It was probably worth something.

 “Don’t worry, Grandfather, we will help you find it,” said Ryleine.
 “When was the last time you saw it?
 Did you take it out recently?”